Learning High-Dimensional McKean-Vlasov Forward-Backward Stochastic Differential Equations with General Distribution Dependence: Acknowledgments

-R.H. was partially supported by the NSF grant DMS-1953035, and the Faculty Career Development Award, the Research Assistance Program Award, the Early Career Faculty Acceleration funding and the Regents' Junior Faculty Fellowship at the University of California, Santa Barbara.
+R.H. was partially supported by the NSF grant DMS-1953035, the Faculty Career Development Award, the Research Assistance Program Award, the Early Career Faculty Acceleration funding and the Regents' Junior Faculty Fellowship at the University of California, Santa Barbara, and a grant from the Simons Foundation (MP-TSM-00002783).